-As a result of the ability to issue, repurchase and resell units, the capital of the Fund can vary depending on the demand for redemptions and subscriptions to the Fund.
-The Fund is not subject to externally imposed capital requirements and has no restrictions on the issue, repurchase or resale of redeemable units.
+As a result of the ability to issue, and redeem units, the capital of the Fund can vary depending on the demand for redemptions and subscriptions to the Fund.
+The Fund is not subject to externally imposed capital requirements and has no material restrictions on the issue and redemption units other than where the fund is not liquid (as defined in the Corporations Act 2001 (Cth)).
 The Fund's objectives for managing capital are:

-- to invest the capital in investments meeting the description, risk exposure and expected return indicated in the Fund's Product Disclosure Statement; - to achieve consistent returns while safeguarding capital by investing in a diversified portfolio, by using various investment strategies; - to maintain sufficient liquidity to meet the ongoing expenses of the Fund; and - to maintain sufficient size to make the operation of the Fund cost-efficient.
+- to invest the capital in investments meeting the description, risk exposure and expected return indicated in the Fund's Product Disclosure Statement; - to achieve consistent returns while safeguarding capital by investing in a diversified portfolio, by using various investment strategies. - to maintain sufficient liquidity to meet the ongoing expenses of the Fund; and - to maintain sufficient size to make the operation of the Fund cost-efficient.